johansyd/rude-booter/README.md

 ## Setup

-You should setup a vagrant bootstrap project on github.
+You should setup a vagrant bootstrap project on github. see: [example](https://github.com/johansyd/vagrant-bootstrap) The Rude Booter will use this project as the bootstrap base for setting upp all of the projects defined in your vagrant file.

 the VagrantFile should be in the folder: `./vagrant` If you want to install vagrant plugins as part of the installation. add a file at the base of your project with the name: `vagrant_plugins`